Brain Aneurysm Repair – Indications, Procedure, Risk

 • You may have general anesthesia and a breathing tube.
 Or, you may be given medicine to relax you, but not enough to put you to sleep.

-• A catheter is guided through a small cut in your groin to an artery and then to the blood vessel in your brain where the aneurysm is located.
+• A catheter is guided through a small cut in your to an and then to the blood vessel in your brain where the aneurysm is located.

 • Thin metal wires are put into the aneurysm.
 They then coil into a mesh ball.
 For this reason, the procedure is also called coiling.
 Blood clots that form around this coil prevent the aneurysm from breaking open and bleeding.
 Sometimes stents (mesh tubes) are also put in to hold the coils in place.